 We may earn a commission when you buy from links on our site, including the eBay Partner Network and Amazon.

-Rose de Petra is a popular perfume by Stéphane Humbert Lucas for women and was released in 2013.
+A popular perfume by Stéphane Humbert Lucas for women, released in 2013.
 The scent is floral-spicy.
 The longevity is above-average.
 It is still in production.

 We may earn a commission when you buy from links on our site, including the eBay Partner Network and Amazon.